 Lean Startup is a Rigorous Process

-Much like Agile gets reduced to a collection of techniques like pair programming, stand-ups, etc., Lean Startup gets reduced to a collection of techniques like split testing, continuous deployment, etc. Not all techniques apply to every environment (or stage of company) but more importantly you can’t simply cherry pick a few and call yourself Lean.
-The terrain before Product/Market fit is riddled with qualitative learning which makes it more challenging to reduce these principles to practice.
+Much like Agile gets reduced to a collection of techniques like pair programming, stand-ups, etc., Lean Startup gets reduced to a collection of techniques like split testing, continuous deployment, etc. Not all techniques apply to every environment (or stage of the company), but more importantly, you can’t simply cherry-pick a few and call yourself Lean.
+The terrain before Product/Market fit is riddled with qualitative learning, which makes it more challenging to reduce these principles to practice.
 Ironically this is also the time when startups need the most guidance.

 Document your Plan A

-The biggest challenge especially during the early stages is documenting your hypotheses, measuring progress, and communicating your learning.
-The best way I found for doing all these is through the use of a one-page Lean Canvas format.
+The biggest challenge, especially during the early stages, is documenting your hypotheses, measuring progress, and communicating your learning.
+The best way I found to do all these is through using a one-page Lean Canvas format.
 Lean Canvas is my adaptation of Alex Osterwalder’s Business Model Canvas for Lean Startups.

 Having More Passion for the Solution is a Problem

-When I started my last company 8 years ago, I imposed a rule on myself of not going into debt or missing payroll as the condition to running my own company which has served me well.
+When I started my last company eight years ago, I imposed a rule on myself of not going into debt or missing payroll as the condition for running my own company, which has served me well.
 Even though I founded the company around a strong vision that was too early to market, year after year, I’ve been able to incrementally refine my Plan A without running out of resources.
 But at a cost.
 Binding yourself early to a solution limits your flexibility to pivot.
-The last year has been instrumental in finding the right positioning and market for the technology but it’s neither a market I am qualified to address nor one I am that passionate about.
-I believe you need the latter before you can do justice to the former.
+The last year has been instrumental in finding the right positioning and market for the technology.
+Still, it’s neither a market I am qualified to address nor one I am passionate about.
+I believe you need the latter before doing justice to the former.

 Customers, Customers, Customers

-Customers hold the key to success and sometimes all you need is just one customer.
-A single customer found me 5 years ago and helped bootstrap my company.
+Customers hold the key to success, and sometimes all you need is just one customer.
+A single customer found me five years ago and helped bootstrap my company.
 The same customer just bought all the technology assets of the company.
 The timing was just right.
-He had been licensing the technology for a music-based product and I was looking for someone to carry the torch forward from here.
-He just closed an A round, and jumped at the opportunity.
+He had been licensing the technology for a music-based product, and I was looking for someone to carry the torch forward from here.
+He just closed an A round and jumped at the opportunity.